hestiacp/hestiacp-docs/web/docs/contributing/quick-install-app.md

 # Quick install app

-One of Hestia's most requested feature is to add support for Softaculous.
-However, due to the required use of Ioncube in hestia-php and because we are against the use of proprietary software, we have instead developed our own "Quick install app" solution.
+One of Hestia’s most requested feature is to add support for Softaculous.
+However, due to the required use of Ioncube in hestia-php and because we are against the use of proprietary software, we have instead developed our own **Quick install app** solution.

 More information can be found in the [hestia-quick-install repo](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php)